About one and a half hours north of Phoenix are two National Monuments that are well worth a day trip from the Phoenix area.

 Montezuma Well is also open to the public for visits.
 The well is a limestone sink formed hundreds of years ago.
 The local inhabitants of the era used the waters from the well to irrigate their crops.
 Remains of a pithouse can be seen here, as well as cliff dwellings, all visible from the visitor paths.

 Both Montezuma Castle and Tuzigoot are managed by the National Park Service.
-The museum at Montezuma Castle provides good information, but needs a bit of refurbishment.
+The museum at Montezuma Castle provides good information but needs a bit of refurbishment.
 The Visitor Center at Tuzigoot, however, is very well done.
-Both monuments are very interesting, but for the younger crowd Tuzigoot will be the more popular of the two since you can actually walk up, in and around the structure.
-No food is available at any of these locations, so bring some sandwiches and fruit and drinks.
+Both monuments are very interesting, but for the younger crowd, Tuzigoot will be the more popular of the two since you can actually walk up, in and around the structure.
+No food is available at any of these locations, so bring some sandwiches, fruit, and drinks.
 There is a picnic area at Montezuma Castle.
-If visiting in the spring and summer, make sure to bring a hat and suncreeen, since there is little protection from the sun.
+If visiting in the spring and summer, make sure to bring a hat and sunscreen, since there is little protection from the sun.

-There is an entrance fee for both Montezuma Castle and Tuzigoot National monuments.
+There is an entrance fee for both Montezuma Castle and Tuzigoot National Monuments.
 Check online for discount opportunities for military and seniors.
-On certain days of the year, everyone is admitted free to many of Arizona's National Parks and Monuments, including these.
+On certain days of the year, everyone is admitted free to many of Arizona's National Parks and Monuments.